lukensmall/pkg_ping/README.md

 ### It determines and prints the fastest OpenBSD mirror(s) for your version and architecture for the /etc/installurl file and if run as root, will write the fastest successful one to disk unless -f is used.

+### Major update:

+It works for 7.9.
+OpenBSD requires an extra "rpath" pledge proliferate to the dns daemon.

 ### New feature:

 I added more verbosity for your curiosity.
 It will print out the downloaded raw mirror list and a single complete download of the SHA256 files or time file with a 5th -v or -vvvvv